iamNebu/README/README.md

 - 👀 I’m interested in programming, AI and ML , Computer Vision and Image processing.
 - 🌱 I’m currently learning TensorFlow
 - 💞️ I’m looking to collaborate on AI and ML and Deep Learning projects.
-- 📫 reach me on linkedin https://www.linkedin.com/in/nebu-placid-89303725a/
+- 📫 reach me on linkedin www.linkedin.com/in/nebu-placid

-- ⚡ Fun fact: i am pursuing my BTech CSE(AI and ML) from College Of Engineering Kottarakkara.
+- ⚡ Fun fact: I,m pursuing my BTech CSE(AI and ML) from College Of Engineering Kottarakkara.

 <!---
 iamNebu/iamNebu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.